 The following are the benefits of implementing an SLA for customer service:

-Establishes crystal clear customer expectations
+1. Establishes clear customer expectations

 By clarifying response times, escalation management procedures, resolution times, and the scope of services, customer service SLAs eliminate guesswork and outline precisely what customers can count on and what lies beyond your service boundaries.